 Every time I see the image of women frying bird's nest cakes, I suddenly remember my mother and my poor childhood.

-Our childhood gradually became accustomed to the sound of the milk can hitting the bottom of the rice jar, making our stomachs churn and ache, as well as meals consisting of only vegetable soup and rarely meat or fish.
+Our childhood gradually became accustomed to the sound of the milk can hitting the bottom of the rice jar, making us feel sad and heartbroken, as well as meals consisting of only vegetable soup and rarely meat or fish.

-With a meager teacher's salary, my parents had to struggle with the hardships of life during the subsidy period to raise my siblings and I. Life became increasingly difficult, my mother had to make and sell bird's nest cakes to earn a little extra money to take care of the family.
+With a meager teacher's salary, my parents had to struggle to cope with the hardships of life during the subsidy period to raise my siblings and me.
+Life became more and more difficult, my mother had to make and sell bird's nest cakes to earn a little extra money to take care of the family.

 On days when she doesn't have class, my mother goes to the market to sell her goods and doesn't come home until late afternoon.